-A fibroid is made up of benign (non-cancerous) growth of smooth muscle within the uterus.
-About 30% of U.S. women over the age of 35 have fibroids.
+A fibroid is made up of a non-cancerous (benign) growth of smooth muscle within the uterus.
+About 1 in 3 U.S. women over the age of 35 have fibroids.

-In the past, the treatment for fibroids has been a hysterectomy.
-Today, instead of surgery, doctors may choose to do a uterine artery embolization (UAE).
-This treatment blocks the blood supply to the fibroid, causing it to shrink.
+Uterine artery embolization (UAE) is a treatment that blocks the blood supply to the fibroid, causing it to shrink.
 As the fibroid shrinks, the symptoms go away or lessen.
-At the same time, it saves the uterus.
+At the same time, it saves the uterus by avoiding a hysterectomy.

 Do you wish to keep your uterus?